GenomicsAotearoa/shell-for-bioinformatics/docs/5_inspectmanipulate2.md

         - `selection_criteria`: Conditions that determine which lines or records in the input file are processed.
 The selection criteria can be any valid `awk` expression that evaluates to true or false.
 Some common examples include:
         - `action`: Operations to perform on the selected lines or records. .i.e.
 The action is a block of code enclosed in `{}` that specifies what to do with the selected lines

+    **How does it Work**:

+    - AWK reads the input file line by line.
+    - For each line, it checks if the line matches the `selection_criteria`.
+    - If a line matches, AWK executes the action on that line.
+    - If no action is specified, AWK prints the matching line by default

 !!! terminal-2 "Default behaviour of `awk` is to print every line of data from the specified file. .i.e. mimics `cat`"

     ```bash